trustwallet/assets/README.md

 There are several scripts available for maintainers:

-- `npm run check` -- Execute validation checks; also used in continuous integration.
+- `make check` -- Execute validation checks; also used in continuous integration.
-- `npm run check-sanity` -- Strict subset of checks
-- `npm run fix` -- Perform automatic fixes where possible
+- `make fix` -- Perform automatic fixes where possible
-- `npm run fix-sanity` -- Stricter subset
-- `npm run updateAuto` -- Run automatic updates from external sources, executed regularly (GitHub action)
+- `make update-auto` -- Run automatic updates from external sources, executed regularly (GitHub action)
-- `npm run update` -- Run manual updates from external sources, for manual use.
+- `make update-manual` -- Run manual updates from external sources, for manual use.
-- `npm test` -- Run script unit tests
-- `npm lint` -- Run Lint static code check

 ## On Checks

 This repo contains a set of scripts for verification of all the information.
-Implemented as Typescript scripts, available through `npm run check`, and executed in CI build; checks the whole repo.
+Implemented as Golang scripts, available through `make check`, and executed in CI build; checks the whole repo.
 There are similar check logic implemented:

 - in assets-management app; for checking changed token files in PRs, or when creating a PR.
-Implemented as a Typescript library, checks diffs, can be run from browser environment.
+Checks diffs, can be run from browser environment.
 - in merge-fee-bot, which runs as a GitHub app shows result in PR comment.
-Also uses library, but executes in a non-browser environment.
+Executes in a non-browser environment.

 ## Trading pair maintenance